ikepgh/AmiTwitter/README.txt

 - ShInKurO for joining the project, contributing to the codebase
 - Sprocki for his testing of the MorphOS version and very helpful suggestions!
 - James Carroll for contributing to the code
-- All the catalog translators
+- All the catalog translators and beta testers

 Donators: Roschmyr